JohnMount/mzlabs/docs/JMWriting/jeans.md

+---
+layout: page
-## Consumers Value Washing Their Jeans
+title: Consumers Value Washing Their Jeans
+---

 A non-technical raving rant article (sorry).
 Though I suppose it could be translated into a "listen to your customers instead of spinning weird trends with the hipsters."